-Cushing’s syndrome is also known as Cushing syndrome or
+Cushing syndrome is also known as Cushing’s syndrome or hypercortisolism.

 The most common symptoms of this condition are: